Passport to English Logo

 20. I exercised this morning.

-Now answer the questions with expressions with so or neither or a short answer according to what is true for you.
+Now answer the questions using expressions with so or neither or a short answer, according to what is true for you.
+Make sure you have used uppercase and lowercase letters correctly and that you have included the period at the end.

 example